Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/perceivingSpaceVision.md

 Occlusion is very important to Moss.
 It uses occlusion bluntly and subtly.
 Bluntly, it directly puts large elements in the way, which forces the player to move their head and look around in order to see the rest of the level - and thus giving them additional perspectives, motion parallax, and more to help them understand the space.
 When the mouse is occluded, there's a world-breaking x-ray effect that I personally dislike but accept.

 The second kind of occlusion is more important.
 Smaller, minor elements occasionally obtrude the character and level.
 Leaves, grass, protrusions of rock, and other elements *just barely* get in the way.
 Without blocking sight to the character, they are a significant element to why the platforming works well.
 When the mouse runs through some leaves, their position in space is precisely knowable, without thought.
-One can compare the forrest levels of Moss to the castle levels, which have far less of these minor occluding elements - and a much less diverse visual environment - the difficulty of platforming increases in a frustrating way.
+One can compare the forest levels of Moss to the castle levels, which have far less of these minor occluding elements - and a much less diverse visual environment - the difficulty of platforming increases in a frustrating way.
 There's less depth information to work with.

 ![A promotional image for Moss that shows various leaves that can occlude the character.](images/moss2.jpg) *A promotional image for Moss that shows various leaves that can occlude the character.*